Design-Project-OSE/EternaLib/README.md

 1-) Install Python from https://www.python.org/.

+2-)Add the file in Database.rar to the backend file.

-2-) After opening the project in the main directory, type 'cd Backend' in the terminal to access the backend file.
+3-) After opening the project in the main directory, type 'cd Backend' in the terminal to access the backend file.

-3-) In order:
+4-) In order:
    pip install virtualenv
    virtualenv myenv
    myenv/Scripts/activate

    Congratulations we have just set up our virtual environment.

-4-) Install the necessary packages with 'pip install -r requerement.txt'.
+5-) Install the necessary packages with 'pip install -r requerement.txt'.

-5-) Run the project with 'python manage.py runserver' to run the project.
+6-) Run the project with 'python manage.py runserver' to run the project.

 ### FRONTEND SETUP